Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Redlynch was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Redlynch was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-The top three ancestry groups are English (28.0%), Australian (25.1%), and Other (9.3%).
-Notably, Korean (0.7%) and South African (0.7%) ethnicities are overrepresented compared to regional averages of 0.4% and 0.5%, respectively.
-New Zealand ethnicity is also present at 0.9%.
+The top three ancestry groups were English (28.0%), Australian (25.1%), and Other (9.3%).
+Notable divergences included Korean at 0.7% (versus 0.4% regionally), South African at 0.7% (versus 0.5%), and New Zealand at 0.9% (matching regional levels).

 Frequently Asked Questions - Diversity